quanganh206/quanganh206.github.io/_posts/2018-03-24-stenciljs-and-ionic4-make-easy.markdown

 npm i -S @ionic/core @stencil/sass
 ```

 Tips: I suggest you update the latest `@stencil/core`, in that article I use `@stencil/core@^0.7.7`.
-For config SASS to work with StencilJS you can follow that article.
+For config SASS to work with StencilJS you can follow that [article][using-sass-with-your-stenciljs].

 ## Our App's Component Structure
 To make it easier and more familiar with the previous article.
 We will use the same components **my-app**, **app-home** and **app-profile** to describe how it works.
 Simple each component we will have 2 main file, one for style .scss file and one for .tsx file to render our component.